Postpartum Hemorrhage — Open-Label Prospective Case Series, Ukraine

 ✓ Bridge to definitive care

-The AAJT-S was applied to the abdomen and inflated to 250 mmHg achieving temporary aortic occlusion.
-External bleeding was controlled in all cases within 2 minutes, providing critical time to mobilize the surgical team, prepare the operating theater, administer anesthesia, and deliver blood products.
-The device remained in place for a mean of 38.8 minutes.
+Bleeding was controlled within two minutes of tourniquet inflation in all four patients.
+The rapid hemorrhage control provided a critical bridge to definitive care, allowing time to mobilize the surgical team, prepare the operating theater, administer anesthesia, and deliver blood products.
+The device remained in place for a mean of 38.8 minutes (range 30–45 minutes).